 4. How to support the voice continuity between 6G RAT and selected 3GPP RATs or between 6G RAT and selected non-3GPP Accesses.

 P-3b.
-Whether and how to support fallback for voice services to 5GS and EPS.
+Whether and how to support voice services in 5GS if they are not provided in the serving 6G cell.

 P-3e.
 How to support the compatibility between Policy Functions for 6G and the existing deployed AF with minimum impacts on the existing deployed DIAMETER interfaces (e.g. Rx, Cx, Sh)